DjangoGirls/organizer-manual/faq/README.md

 ### Translation

+**Q: I want to work on the tutorial translation but I'm lost.
+Where should I start?**

+A: The first thing you can do is check the [Translation Guide](http://translate.djangogirls.org/): you'll learn our translation process, from guidelines to deployment.
+You can also check [Crowdin documentation](https://support.crowdin.com/for-translators/getting-started-translators/interface-overview/) to learn how to use this tool.

 **Q: We just finished to translate the tutorial on Crowdin: what do we do now?**

 A: First: congratulations!
 It's a lot of work that will help your attendees and many learners around the world!